davosian/home-cluster-v2/README.md

 Prepare a load balancer to direct traffic to the servers.
 We aim directly for https and will redirect all traffic to it.
 Since we are using a cloud load balancer, we terminate the TLS there and have only unencrypted traffic on the local network.
 This takes care of managing the TLS certificates for us and keeps the traefik configuration simple for now.

-Unfortunately, preparing creating the DNS zone cannot be done with `hcloud`.
+Unfortunately, creating the DNS zone cannot be done with `hcloud`.
 We will use the Hetzner web ui instead.
 Our steps are based on [these instructions](https://community.hetzner.com/tutorials/configure-lb-cert-with-external-domain).
+In a future version, instead of using the web ui, the DNS API could be used instead to script and automate these steps: https://dns.hetzner.com/api-docs/#operation/CreateZone.
+In addition, Terraform could be used to automate the creation of Cloudflare `NS` records.
+This is something we do manually below.

 First, go to `https://dns.hetzner.com/` and click on `Add new zone`.
 Enter your domain name to use, select `Add records` and disable `Auto scanning for records`.
 Then click on `Continue`.